wp-plugins/lowermedia-sticky-js-menus/readme.txt

 More info:

-This plugin was designed to work out of the box with a large number of popular themes if not all the menu container and then manipulating the HTML tag w/ said class by way of JS
+This plugin is designed to work out of the box with a large number of popular themes if not all the menu container and then manipulating the HTML tag w/ said class by way of JS

 Plugins tested to work with this theme work a tad bit differently.
 Instead of adding a class it uses custom js files that have the main navigational selectors already defined.
 JS manipulates the menus by using the already defined tags.

-This plugin has been tested on a growing number of themes including: (will, in most cases, work on themes other than the following as well) twentythirteen, twentytwelve, twentyeleven,
+This plugin has been tested on a growing number of themes including: (will work with all themes with slight settings configuration) twentythirteen, twentytwelve, twentyeleven,